 Does the violation involve a failure by the licensee to designate an engineered or administrative control as an IROFS as required by 10 CFR 70.61(e) and is it required to meet 70.61(b) or (c)?

 Does the violation involve the failure of a management measure such that an IROFS would not be available or reliable to perform its intended safety function when needed as required by 10 CFR 70.61(e) and 70.62(d) and is it risk significant?
+Consider the risk of the non-compliance in accordance with the Appendix B preface.

 For facilities without an ISA, does the violation represent a reduction in safety margin compared to the latest licensing documents and safety analysis?

 Does the violation adversely affect the ability of an IROFS or safety related component to perform its intended safety function?
+Consider the risk of the noncompliance in accordance with the Appendix B preface.

 Criticality Safety